sindresorhus/p-cancelable/readme.md

 // Cancel the operation after 10 seconds setTimeout(() => {
-	cancelablePromise.cancel('unicorn has changed its color');
+	cancelablePromise.cancel('Unicorn has changed its color');
 }, 10000);
 ```